limix/bgen/README.md

 conda install -c conda-forge bgen
 ```

-A second option would download the latest source and building
+A second installation option would be to download the latest source and to
-it by yourself.
+build it by yourself.
 On Linux or macOS systems it can be as simple as
 ```bash
 wget https://github.com/limix/bgen/archive/0.1.12.tar.gz